nschonni/cordova-docs/articles/getting-started/ios-guide.md

 4. Press the F5 key to start your app.

-    Visual Studio builds your app by connecting to the remote agent on your mac.
-When the build is complete, your app appears on the device that is connected to your mac.
+    Visual Studio builds your app by connecting to the remote agent on your Mac.
+When the build is complete, your app appears on the device that is connected to your Mac.

 ### Troubleshooting: Let's fix it